microyahoo/robotframework_demo/README.rst

 Robot Framework Demo
 =================================

-You can run the command of "robot --variablefile env/vars.yaml test_cases/test.robot"
+You can run the command of "Test_Runner.py test_cases/test.robot"